 It’s a three-peat for Morgan Wallen on the ARIA Albums Chart.

-The US country star locks up leadership for a third consecutive week with I’m The Problem (Universal), for the longest-stint at No. 1 by a country singer since Lee Kernaghan’s Spirit Of The Anzacs logged four weeks on top in 2015.
+Wallen, the US country star, leads the ARIA Albums Chart for a third consecutive week with I’m the Problem (Universal), for the longest reign by a country singer since Lee Kernaghan’s Spirit of the Anzacs logged four weeks on top in 2015.
 The all-time leader in the genre, according to ARIA, is Shania Twain’s Come on Over, which spent an impressive 20 weeks at No. 1 back in 1999.

 Wallen holds off a rebounding Taylor Swift, whose 2017 collection Reputation (Big Machine/Universal) blasts 34-2.
 Swift’s surge on the national chart follows the pop superstar’s acquisition of the master recordings for her first six albums.
 Although it misses the summit, Reputation did send two weeks there following its initial release, and it’s five-times platinum certified.

-A reunited Cloud Control find themselves back in the top 20 with Bliss Release (Mushroom Music).
-The homegrown indie act’s debut release returns to the chart at No. 19, one spot higher than its original peak position.
-Cloud Control is currently on the road with its original lineup (Alister Wright, Heidi Lenffer, Ulrich Lenffer, and Jeremy Kelshaw) ending a seven-year break.
-Bliss Release won the Australian Music Prize and a brace of AIR Awards.
+Meanwhile, Cloud Control float into the chart at No. 19 with Bliss Release (Mushroom Music), the homegrown indie act’s debut release from 2010.
+That’s one spot higher than its original peak position.
+Cloud Control are currently on the roadwith their original lineup (Alister Wright, Heidi Lenffer, Ulrich Lenffer, and Jeremy Kelshaw) ending a seven-year break.
+To celebrate the reunion, Bliss Release, winner of the Australian Music Prize and a brace of AIR Awards, was released on vinyl for the first time with two environmentally-conscious variants.
+Cloud Control wrap up their national run June 20th at Sydney’s Enmore Theatre.

 It’s one of two Australian albums on the chart.
-The other is Spacey Jane’s third studio set, If That Makes Sense, up 31-23 in its fourth week.
+The other is Spacey Jane’s third studio record, If That Makes Sense, up 31-23 in its fourth week.

 Love Music?